Develop your skills and enhance your employability

 In your first year of study, you will be taking the Economics Personal Development Module which is non-credit rated, but will be compulsory for L100, L116 and LM1D students in Year 1.

 The module will comprise a variety of activities, both Departmental specific and wider activities, with a particular focus on developing academic skills, employability and to broaden your education in Economics.
-You will be introduced to this module during Induction Week with further details of the activities available.
+You will be introduced to this module during welcome week with further details of the activities available.

 The Economic Briefings Project